 Sauber replaced Nasr and he has no team in 2017

 Those troubles, unfortunately, continued in 2016.
 Nasr managed to score points in only one race, finishing ninth at the Brazilian Grand Prix and placing himself to 17th place in the final championship standings.
-For the 2017 F1 season, Sauber replaced Nasr with Pascal Wehrlein, so the young Brazilian had to left the major racing series and he currently has no racing arrangement.
+For the 2017 F1 season, Sauber replaced Nasr with Pascal Wehrlein, so the young Brazilian had to left the major racing series and he spent a season out of premium racing.

 Besides racing, Felipe Nasr is interested in other sports, fishing, mechanics, and music.
 He is the nephew of Amir Nasr, the owner of one of the most successful South American Formula 3 teams.
 Besides his native Portuguese, Felipe speaks English and Italian.